9893223/COMP.5210-Assignment-1/Research.md

 The client will be pushing the boundaries of construction with new automated machinery that basically prints parts for houses.
 According to the client, the website would need to incorporate visially appealing demonstrations of this construction process from mapping out the inside of a room to printing the required parts.
 Also industry leading design that portrays a leader in innovation.
 The client wants the website to look vastly diffrent from all others which look very similar.

+### Current web design trends:

+The 3 websites above that were analyzed all look very similar in design.
+They incorporate high quality imagary with animated headings and interactive buttons.
+The use of scolling parralax seems to be the trend at the moment.